-Banks must monitor and trace every interaction with a customer, meaning they’ll need to process and manage exponentially more data.
+Banks need to monitor and trace every interaction with a customer, meaning they’ll need to process and manage exponentially more data.
 This data all needs to be stored and retrieved in real time, including respective historical data.

 The availability of data and infrastructure provides a seamless offering and communication journey for customers, and this is the key element in omnichannel banking.
 However, implementing successful omnichannel banking strategies are not always straightforward, and banks can even risk alienating and losing customers.
 For example:

-o Relying too much on isolated touchpoints.
-Communication strategies like video conferencing tools can reduce the opportunity for positive interactions.
-Many customers are either unfamiliar with, or uncomfortable using such technology.
+While communication strategies like video conferencing tools are commonplace today, they can reduce the opportunity for positive interactions.
+Some customers may be either unfamiliar with, or uncomfortable using such technology.
 An over-reliance on digital tools can result in frustrating experiences for customers unless banks prioritize a mix of tools to meet each customer’s unique individual demands – such as live chat, co-browsing, messaging, video and face-to-face.

 Staying on top of omnichannel security

-- Address mobile weaknesses: As demand for digital services grows, banks must explore how to keep their mobile channels secure, whether it’s through biometric options like fingerprint, voice or facial verification, tokenization or additional passwords and PINs.
+Address mobile weaknesses: As demand for digital services grows, banks are exploring how to keep their mobile channels secure, whether it’s through biometric options like fingerprint, voice or facial verification, tokenization or additional passwords and PINs.

-- Address established channels: ATM skimming is still prevalent and becoming more difficult to detect, as fraudsters come up with more sophisticated devices.
-Card and cash trapping, as well as physical attacks on ATMs are also still problems that banks should overcome.
+Address established channels: ATM skimming is still prevalent and becoming more difficult to detect, as fraudsters come up with more sophisticated devices.
+Card and cash trapping, as well as physical attacks on ATMs are also still problems that banks are struggling to overcome.